Skip to main content

 The results

-• Strengthened HCD and agile product management capabilities within three WARPspeed teams, confirmed through a comprehensive maturity assessment
+• Grew design capacity from one designer to a functioning design practice across three WARPspeed teams, confirmed through a comprehensive maturity assessment

-• Introduced and trained staff on modern design tools (including Figma), improving user testing and reducing design and technical debt
+• Introduced Figma as the standard design tool, improving user testing workflows and reducing accumulated design and technical debt

 Let’s deliver together.